bitsofcotton/goki_check_cc/README.md

     # make tilts from original and bumpmap images.
     ./tools tilt input.ppm output-base input-bump.ppm

+# Demos
+http://services.limpid-intensity.info/ have a sample interface to working demos.
+Please bookmark output directory page after sending images, then please wait some minutes.

 # How to use as library (sample code).
     Eigen::Matrix<float, Eigen::Dynamic, Eigen::Dynamic> input;